Honors Colloquium, Fall 2018

 - The rest of the requirements are largely up to you.
 You can distribute those hours in the way that makes the most sense and works the best for you.

-- Unlike in past years, you will submit a brief proposal or sketch of what you plan to do for Collo hours this semester.
+- You will submit a brief proposal or sketch of what you plan to do for Collo hours this semester.
 The goal here is to try to make what you’re doing more coherent, and less like a hodgepodge of unrelated and/or last minute activities.
 See information below on the Collo contract/proposal.

 - You cannot count things for Collo that you receive credit for in another class or that you are paid to do.

 The Collo Contract/Proposal

 - Some people have done this in the past, but now you all will.
 In the first few weeks of the semester, you will create your own proposal for what you will do in Collo this semester.
-Your proposal should include the three class hours (unless you have a class conflict) and the volunteer hours.
 You should include as many details as you can about what else you plan to do for Collo during the semester, including the proposed number of hours and dates if you have them.
 This should give you the opportunity to engage in a more sustained project (people have used this in the past to work on grad school applications, creative projects not associated with any class, and more sustained service projects) or to adjust your schedule to avoid being overworked during a particular period of time.
 The proposal must have my approval in order to be valid.
-Your proposals are due by 2/14.
+If you submit your proposal and do not hear from me, you should assume it is fine.
+If it is not fine, I will get in touch with you.
+Your proposals are due by 9/11.
+The form is under “forms” at the top of the page.

 - Your grade in the course will be based on the time you spend doing course-related things.